rlancaster96/Demultiplex/Assignment-the-first/Answers.md

 make dict of indexes and their reverse compliments indexdict = {index1 : RC-index1, index2 : RC-index2, ...}

+initialize counters for matching, hopped, and unknown indexes

 open R1, R2, R3, R4 as filehandles
 store header from R1 and R4 in temporary memory store rest of record from R1 and R4 in temporary memory